 By: Timothy Cline, CIRMS

 Equifax, eBay, Target, and the Maricopa County Community District.
-These four seemingly unrelated entities have been in the news earning unwanted publicity for the same humiliating experience.
+These four seemingly unrelated entities had been in the news some time ago, earning unwanted publicity for the same humiliating experience.
 “We were hacked,” the executives admitted.

 These are not unsophisticated victims.
 Three Fortune 500 companies and a community district consisting of ten colleges represent entities you’d think would have the financial and intellectual resources necessary to protect their data from hackers.
 And yet, names of customers and students, passwords and, in some cases, private data, including dates of birth, were all obtained surreptitiously.
 Theft of personal and/or financial data results in a great financial burden (according to the Ponemon Institute, data breaches cost, on average, $188 per stolen record) to those companies and institutions attacked, but also significant is the damage to their reputation.